ABOUT THE CALENDAR

 Talk by anthropologist, Malathi De Alwis on two and a half year's of collaborative research and documentation by photographer Sharni Jayawardena and herself, of the worship of the goddess, Pattini-Kannaki in Sri Lanka.

-Caste and Religion in the Era of Economic Growth: Political Scientists, Ashutosh Varshney and Pradeep Chhibber on their joint research project
+Caste and Religion in the Era of Economic Growth: Ashutosh Varshney and Pradeep Chhibber discuss their collaborative research project

 Lecture | October 21 | 12-2 p.m. | Stephens Hall, 10 (ISAS Conf.
 Room)